canonical/k8s-snap/docs/src/snap/explanation/epa.md

 # Enhanced Platform Awareness

-Enhanced Platform Awareness (EPA) represents a methodology and a set of enhancements across various layers of the orchestration stack, aimed at optimising platform capability, configuration, and capacity usage.
+Enhanced Platform Awareness (EPA) is a methodology and a set of enhancements across various layers of the orchestration stack, aimed at optimising platform capability, configuration, and capacity usage.
 For telecommunications service providers using virtual network functions (VNFs) to